mapbox/geojson-tidy/README.md

 ```

 ###input
 Any geojson output file from [togeojson](https://github.com/mapbox/togeojson) is a valid input for geojson-tidy.
-However only the first feature in the feature collection is processed currently.
+Only LineString features are processed currently.

 The timestamp array for the trackpoints need to be stored stored in `features[].properties.coordTimes[]`.
 Both [Unix time](https://en.wikipedia.org/wiki/Unix_time) or Strings in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) are accepted.